 Each year, approximately 626 child-pedestrian fatalities occur.
 Young children are at a higher risk for pedestrian injury and death because they don’t understand traffic rules and risks.
 In addition, parents and caregivers often overestimate their children’s traffic knowledge and skills.
 The maturity level of children younger than 10 years makes them unable to correctly gauge the speed of vehicles putting them at greater risk for injury and death.

-Where do most child pedestrian injuries and deaths occur?
+- When and where do most child-pedestrian injuries and deaths occur?

-- Children under age 10 should not cross streets by themselves.
+- Children younger than 10 years should not cross streets by themselves.

 - Never allow children to run into the street.

-- When walking along a street without sidewalks, teach your children to walk facing oncoming traffic, as far to the left as possible.
+- When walking along a street without sidewalks, teach your child to walk facing oncoming traffic, as far to the left as possible.

 - At dawn and dusk, your child should wear reflective materials and carry a flashlight.

-- Teach your child to cross the street at least 10 feet in front of a school bus.
+- Teach your child to cross the street at least 10 feet away from the front of a school bus.

-- Children should wait for adults on the same side of the street that the school bus drops them off.
+- Children should wait for adults on the same side of the street where the school bus drops them off.